MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Start-MailboxAssistant.md

 ```

 ### -AssistantName
-The AssistantName parameter specifies the assistant, which should process the mailbox.
-The AssistantName is case-sensitive.
-Supported values are:
+The AssistantName parameter specifies the assistant that should process the mailbox.
+Valid values are:

 - BigFunnelRetryFeederTimeBasedAssistant

+Values are case sensitive.

 ```yaml
 Type: String